 130 Years & Going Strong

-This year marks the 130- year anniversary of the institution now known as Clarkson College.
-Its history is long and storied, but every part holds significant value for all who enter its doors.
+The history of Clarkson College is long and storied, but every part holds significant value for all who enter its doors.
 As we reflect on the journey that brought us to where we are today, we explore a handful of the many events and people that shaped us over the years.

 A young woman named Mary Olive Graham arrived at Bishop Clarkson Memorial Hospital and entered the training program in 1888 as its first student.
 She left the institution two years later in 1890 as a trained nurse.
 Many sources list two graduates in the training school’s inaugural class, but the College discovered much later that early alumnae lists actually identified Graham twice: once by her maiden name and once by her married name, Mrs. J. Sykes.
 She was the first of thousands of health care professionals to receive training from the institution over the next 130 years.